vanderschaarlab/Interpretability/README.md

 There are also Notebooks in this GitHub repository to demonstrate how each create the explainer object.
 These explainers can be saved and uploaded into the Interpretability Suite user interface.

 ## SimplEx
+The SimplEx explainer is only compatible with pytorch models.
+These models must also implement the function latent_representation().
+A base class (interpretability.models.base.BlackBox) that your Black-Box model can inherit from is provided, in this package, but this is not a requirement.
 The notebook to demonstrate the Simplex explainer can be found [here](Notebooks/implement_simplex.ipynb).

 ## Dynamask
+The Dynamask explainer is only compatible with pytorch models for time series data.
 The notebook to demonstrate the Dynamask explainer can be found [here](Notebooks/implement_dynamask.ipynb).

 ## Shap
+The Shap explainer is compatible with pytorch models such as multilayer perceptrons, tree-based models from libraries such as sci-kit learn or xgboost, Kernel models such as those from sci-kit learn, and linear models.
 The notebook to demonstrate the Shap explainer can be found [here](Notebooks/implement_shap.ipynb).
+It uses a ShapTreeExplainer to explain the predictions of an XGBoost classifier.

 ## Symbolic Pursuit
-The notebook to demonstrate the Symbolic Pursuit explainer can be found [here](Notebooks/implement_symbolic_pursuit.ipynb).
+The SimplEx explainer is only compatible with pytorch models and sci-kit learn linear and multilayer perceptron models. <TODO TODO check other models> The notebook to demonstrate the Symbolic Pursuit explainer can be found [here](Notebooks/implement_symbolic_pursuit.ipynb).

 # Explainers By Model Type